aws/aws-cryptographic-material-providers-library-net/README.md

 * **Bouncy Castle**

-  The AWS Cryptographic Material Providers Library for .NET uses Bouncy Castle to serialize and deserialize cryptographic objects.
+  The AWS Cryptographic Material Providers Library for .NET uses Bouncy Castle for the underlying cryptography and to serialize and deserialize cryptographic objects.
-  It does not explicitly use Bouncy Castle (or any other [cryptography model](https://learn.microsoft.com/en-us/dotnet/standard/security/cryptography-model)) for the underlying cryptography.

   If you do not have Bouncy Castle, go to https://www.bouncycastle.org/csharp/, you can pick it up from NuGet
   ```